slsdetectorgroup/slsDetectorPackage/docs/src/troubleshooting.rst

 #.
 Wiring
     * Faulty wiring or connecting cable to incorrect interface.

 #.
-Link up and speed
-    * Check to see if there is a blue LED on board to signal that the link is up.
-Check ethtool and find if Link Deteced:Yes and Speed is acceptable (>10k).

-#.
 Detector is not acquiring (Not Eiger)
     * Take an acquisition with many images and using the following steps instead of acquire: